 What is Sleep Apnoea?

 Sleep apnoea is a sleep disorder where you experience an absence or cessation of breathing for 10 seconds or longer while sleeping.
-This can happen multiple times during your sleep without your awareness.
+This can happen multiple times during your sleep without your awareness and is considered a potentially serious disorder.
 This condition can be broken down into three different types:

 - Obstructive Sleep Apnoea (OSA)- characterised by repetitive episodes of partial or complete obstruction of the breathing airways.